-The National Electricity Market (NEM) is a wholesale market for the supply of electricity from generators to market customers (such as retailers).
+Tasmania is part of the National Electricity Market (NEM) which governs the supply of electricity from generators to consumers.

 The NECF is designed to provide a single, simplified, national regulatory regime intended to deliver efficiencies in terms of regulatory certainty, reduced compliance costs, and competitive benefits to consumers

 Please note some of the Acts and Regulations listed below are not administered by the Department of State Growth but are administered in whole or part by other Tasmanian Government departments.

 The Energy Ombudsman provides a dispute resolution service for electricity and natural gas customers in Tasmania who have been unable to resolve a complaint with their energy retailer or distributor